Learn more about our Adult Education or Human Resource Development Programs

 The Educational Human Resource Development (EHRD) program with an emphasis in Adult Education develops adult education practitioners who are critically reflective, student-centered and committed to social justice.
 Our programs prepare individuals to administer programs and teach adults in a variety of settings including community centers, community colleges, literacy centers, health care facilities and the workplace.
 The Ph.D. prepares individuals for the professoriate as well as other settings.

 Requires a minimum of 72 credit hours with a master’s degree or 96 credit hours without a master’s degree.
 This degree prepares individuals for professional work settings as well as faculty positions in research universities.
 It also offers a variety of courses in which a student may choose to emphasize in areas essential for the knowledge and skills necessary to meet your goals.
-The GRE is required for this degree.

 Degree: Doctorate (Ph.D.) in Educational Human Resource Development